 So, here I am, trying to find as much joy as possible in my childless life.
 I won’t lie – at times I really do have to search for it and be intentional.
 But it’s so important to me now, to spin the positives and enjoy our time together as a family of two.

-Whether that’s enjoying a spontaneous meal out, a trip to the cinema, soaking up the atmosphere in a pub while enjoying watching England progress in the Euros, or just having a lie in at home on a Sunday morning.
+Whether that’s enjoying a spontaneous meal out, a trip to the cinema, soaking up the atmosphere in a pub while enjoying watching England progress in the Euros, having a lie in at home on a Sunday morning or even spicing things up with vibrating sex toys!
 The beauty of these moments deserves not to be forgotten.

 That jigsaw piece is still missing – but there are 999 others to enjoy right now.